 Our beets weren’t quite big enough to harvest this week, so they will be included in our fall CSA!

 The last day for You Pick is FRIDAY OCTOBER 20th.
 There are still a few items to pick:

 + Green Beans

-+ Hot Peppers: There are lots of hot peppers!
-The numbers on the signs that name the variety are on a heat scale of 1 to 5.
++ Hot Peppers: The numbers on the signs that name the variety are on a heat scale of 1 to 5.
 The 1 indicates mild peppers while 5 is the hottest of the hot (e.g. habanero).

-+ Cherry Tomatoes are JUST starting to come on… there are a few varieties available for picking.
++ Cherry Tomatoes are just about done.
 For your convenience, there is a cut-through in the middle of the bed between the T-posts so you can get around more easily.